jackchengtan/Portfolio/SQL/Projects/Healthcare_Analysis/README_analysis.md

-# Advanced Healthcare Analytics Layer (Forecasting, Scenario Modelling & Patient Segmentation)
+# Advanced Healthcare Analytics Layer (Demand Analysis, Forecasting, Scenario Modelling & Patient Segmentation)

 ## Overview
 This project extends a healthcare data platform with an **advanced analytics layer** built in **SQL Server**, designed to go beyond reporting and provide:

+- demand and operational strain analysis
 - demand forecasting
 - scenario simulation
 - patient segmentation and profiling

-It sits on top of the ETL, data quality, reporting, and alerting layers, transforming curated encounter data into **forward-looking insights and strategic decision support**.
+It sits on top of the ETL, data quality, reporting, and alerting layers, transforming curated encounter data into **both current-state insights and forward-looking decision support**.

-This layer demonstrates real-world analytics capabilities commonly used in healthcare, operations, and business intelligence environments:
+This layer demonstrates real-world analytics capabilities used in healthcare, operations, and business intelligence environments:

+- demand and utilisation analysis
 - time-series forecasting using SQL
 - scenario-based planning and simulation
 - behavioural and cost-based segmentation
-- demand and capacity modelling
+- capacity and workload modelling
-- decision-support analytics design

 This project uses **fully synthetic data** and is designed for portfolio demonstration.